Lkham/ChatBot/README.md

 ## Server
 The server software is developed in Python.
 It includes a pre-trained machine learning model and socket server that communicates with android app.
 More about the pre-trained machine learning model is [🦄 here](https://medium.com/@Thomwolf/how-to-build-a-state-of-the-art-conversational-ai-with-transfer-learning-2d818ac26313).

 Server give us selected model personality, server ip address and port numbers as shown below.
-Also user can choose the port number that is not used.
+If the defualt port numbers are already taken, users can set their own port numbers that is not used.

 <img src="https://github.com/Lkham/ChatBot/blob/master/Demo/server.png" width="500">